 Although few people in the United States die after contact with chemicals in the home, many substances common in both living and storage areas can do serious harm.

-WebMD explains first aid steps for treating a chemical burn.
+WebMD explains first aid for treating minor and life-threatening burns.

 What Can I Do to Help Prevent Burns?